koyuul/google-home/README.md

 # google-home
 I'm cloning the google home page for practice.
-Part of The Odin Project course
+Part of The Odin Project course.